Communication and Your 2- to 3-Year-Old

 Vocabulary and Communication Patterns

+By age 3, a toddler’s vocabulary usually is 200 or more words, and many kids can string together three- or four-word sentences.
 Kids at this stage of language development can understand more and speak more clearly.
-By age 3, you should be able to understand about 75% of what they say.
+By now, you should be able to understand about 75% of what your toddler says.

-Kids should be using language freely and beginning to use language to solve problems and learn concepts.
-They’re usually able to engage in a simple question-and-answer format.
-They can also count three objects correctly, begin to tell stories, and know their own first and last name.
+Kids should be using language freely and starting to solve problems and learn concepts.
+They usually can engage in a simple question-and-answer session.
+They also can count three objects correctly, begin to tell stories, and know their first and last name.

 If You Suspect a Problem

-If you suspect your child is having trouble with hearing, language acquisition, or speech clarity, talk to your doctor.
+If you think your child is having trouble with hearing, language development, or speech clarity, talk to your doctor.
 A hearing test may be one of the first steps in determining if your child has a hearing problem.
 Age 2 is not too young for a referral for a speech/language evaluation, particularly if a child is not following directions, answering simple questions, or saying enough words.